xing/rails_cursor_pagination/README.md

 ```

 This will return the first page of results, containing post #1 and #2.
-Since no custom order is defined, each item in the returned collection will have a cursor that only encodes the record's ID.
+Since no custom order is defined, each item in the returned collection will have a cursor that only encodes the record's primary key (its ID).

 If we want to now request the next page, we can pass in the cursor of record #2 which would be `"Mg=="`.
 So now we can request the next page by calling: